YiiRocks/voyti/README.md

 ];
 ```

-Below are all 35 options grouped by concern.
+Below are all top-level `yiirocks/voyti` options, followed by the nested `mailParams` and `socialNetworkClients` options.

 ### Authentication & Registration